kaizacorp/allenbot/README.md

 ## TODO:

-- icons in footer with links to:
-    + The Library of Allenxandria YouTube
-    + Discord
-    + relevant github repos (robot-allen, allexnadria-gif-api)
-    + credit to Evie for gifs

-- gifs as links to gif specific pages/modal:
+- gifs as links to gif specific pages/modal?:
     + to show tags
     + 'copy link' button

-- refresh page when scrolling-up at top of page
+- refresh page when scrolling-up at top of page on mobile
 - infinite scroll [requires changes in backend to implement the standard way]

 - implemented in some form in backend, but dependant on [allenxandria-gif-api](https://github.com/kaizacorp/allenxandria-gif-api/) updates/deployment: